• Skip to main content

 Welcome to Islay dot Scot

-Port Charlotte Islay
+Port Charlotte Rhinns of Islay

 Port Charlotte – My home village for almost 6 years

-About the Queen of the Hebrides
+About the Isle of Islay

-Folk from all over the world visit the island.
-Very popular is the week long Islay Festival, Feis Ile in Gaelic.
+People from all over the world visit the island.
+Very popular is the week long Festival, Feis Ile in Gaelic.
 It’s the annual highlight for the whisky aficionados and many island lovers, held in the last week of May.
 The highlight for the locals is the annual Islay Agricultural Show held in early August, at the show-fields in Bridgend.

-Visit Islay
+Visit the Isle of Islay

 It’s not always easy to travel to the island.
 The ferries sometimes have their issues, the Islay weather isn’t always playing along and planes sometimes have to return due to mist.
 But hey, that’s island life, and it’s great!